TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Install.rst

            ddev composer create "typo3/cms-base-distribution:^11"

-This command pulls down the latest release of TYPO3 and places it in the directory specified ``YourProjectDirectory``.
+This command pulls down the latest release of TYPO3 and places it in the :file:`example-project-directory`.

 After this command has finished running, :file:`example-project-directory` will contain the following structure: